 Table 2.7.AS summarizes the opening year (2025) a.m. and p.m. peak-hour level of service for the study intersections under Alternative -Phase 2.
 As identified in Table 2.7.AS, all of the Franklin Street intersections (at Auto Center Drive, Southbound and Northbound Ramps, and Camino Del Norte), are projected to operate at LOS C or better during both the a.m. and p.m. peak periods.
 Four of the five Railroad Canyon Road intersections (at Mission Trail-Lake Shore Drive, Casino Road-Auto Center Drive, I-15 Southbound and Northbound Ramps, and Grape Street-Summerhill Drive) are projected to operate at LOS B or better during the a.m. and p.m. peak hours.
-All three of the Main Street intersections (at the Southbound and Northbound Ramps, and Camino Del Norte) are projected to operate LOS C or better during the a.m. and p.m. peak periods.
+All three of the Main Street intersections (at the Southbound and Northbound Ramps, and p.m. peak hours.
+All three of the Main Street intersections (at the Southbound and Northbound Ramps, and p.m. peak periods.

 Table 2.7.AS summarizes the opening year (2025) a.m. and p.m. peak hour levels of service for the Railroad Canyon/I-15, Main Street/I-15, and I-15/Bundy Canyon Road freeway ramp influence areas under Alternative 4-Phase 2.
 As identified in Table 2.7.AS, all but one southbound freeway ramp junctions are projected to operate at LOS C or better during the a.m. and p.m. peak hour.
+All of the northbound freeway ramp junctions are projected to operate at LOS C or better during the a.m. and p.m. peak hour.
 All of the northbound freeway ramp junctions are projected to operate at LOS C or better during both the a.m. and p.m. peak hour.